cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 Pod on a different node with a new PVC by relying on PostgreSQL's physical streaming replication, then destroys the old PVC together with the Pod.
-This scenario is generally not recommended unless the database's size is small, and recloning the new PostgreSQL instance takes shorter than waiting.
+This scenario is generally not recommended unless the database's size is small, and re-cloning the new PostgreSQL instance takes shorter than waiting.

 !!!
 Note